ACG Internship Opportunities

-ACG offers paid internships for pre-college, college, and graduate-level musicians, composers, arts administrators, or individuals interested in learning about and contributing to an arts and social service non-profit.
+ACG offers paid internships for individuals interested in learning about and contributing to a vibrant and community-focused arts and social service non-profit.

 Internship experiences encompass both day-to-day activities within a specific division of ACG (see below), and in some cases, might involve the completion of a long-term individual project, developed in collaboration with one or more staff member advisors and based on applicants’ goals and interests.